Isaac-SOL/CobaltCoreArchipelagoMod/README.md

 ## Planned features (no promises!)

+- Overhaul of item placement and overall progression, to emphasize making decisions while not locking players into long, mostly useless runs
 - In-game tracker: A way to know how many cards and artifacts are left to be found on each character
 - Actual dialogue for the additional Books and CAT memories.
 - Additional in-combat dialogue between characters when getting new items from other players, or unlocking items for other players.
 Lots of dialogue if possible!
+- Support for Custom Run Options, including unmanned/solo/duo runs
 - Potentially additional cards or artifacts which give the game more interactivity with the multiworld.